- Too many bugs? Learn how to effectively identify and fix bugs

 In our case, we discovered that one of our pages had problematic code and that if there were 200 visitors visiting simultaneously, the website could well slow down.
 We fixed this problem and now our website easily handles 100,000 visitors regularly, and this is far from its limit.

-To wrap up on testing, it’s important to remember that the more thorough it is, the higher chance you have to find and fix issues early, limiting harm but not allowing those issues to go to production, where real end users will see them.
+To wrap up on quality assurance services, it’s important to remember that the more thorough it is, the higher chance you have to find and fix issues early, limiting harm but not allowing those issues to go to production, where real end users will see them.
 If your situation with bugs is critical, you need a team that knows how to find bugs in website.

 What if there already are too many bugs in your project?